Wheelchair: Vehicles

 In the United States, a wheelchair that has been designed and tested for use as a seat in motor vehicles is often referred to as a "WC19 Wheelchair" or a "transit wheelchair".
 ANSI-RESNA WC19 (officially, SECTION 19 ANSI/RESNA WC/VOL. 1 Wheelchairs for use in Motor Vehicles) is a voluntary standard for wheelchairs designed for use when traveling facing forward in a motor vehicle.
 ISO 7176/19 is an international transit wheelchair standard that specifies similar design and performance requirements as ANSI/RESNA WC19.

 There are special vans equipped for wheelchairs.
 These vans are large and have a ramp on a side door or the back door, so a wheelchair can get inside the vehicle while the user is still in it.
 Some of the back seats will be removed and replaced with wheelchair security harnesses.
 Sometimes wheelchair vans are equipped so the wheelchair user can drive the van without getting out of the wheelchair.

 A vehicle can be equipped with hand controls.
-Hand controls are used when a person can not move their legs to push the pedals.
+Hand controls are used when a person cannot move their legs to push the pedals.
 The hand controls do the pushing of the pedals.
 Some racecar drivers are paralyzed and use hand controls.